Microsoft-SAPonAzure-OpenHack/WhatTheHack/042-SAPOnAzure/Student/01-SAP-Auto-Deployment.md

 ## Success Criteria

 - Complete build of SAP S4H and SAP HANA database on Azure Cloud.
-- Successful Installation of SAP GUI and test logon to SAP Application Server
+- Successful Installation of SAP GUI and test logon to SAP Application Server.
 - Deploy SAP S/4 hana system using the available automation script in resourses folder.
 - Verify all the resources deployed and be familiarize yourself.